 Like aluminum and mylar, old CDs can scare birds away, as well.
 Although 15 years ago, the thought of tossing our music collection out in the yard would make us want to cry, in this age of digital streaming, many of us have dozens of old CDs that we do not use anymore.

-Consider securing some old CD around the newly sown grass seed with the face side down.
-Make sure that the shiny back side of the CD is facing up so that it can catch light and throw back flashes that will scare away fowl.
+Consider securing some old CDs around the newly planted grass seeds with the face side down.
+Make sure that the shiny back side of the CD is facing up so that it can catch the light and throw back flashes that will scare away fowl.

 Another way to discourage birds from snacking on grass seed is to let them think you are friends with their enemies.
 The wise old owl is actually a feared creature in the winged kingdom.